GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: System Design

 Rendering thousands of high-fidelity 3DGS scenes simultaneously presents a significant memory challenge.
 To optimize memory usage while maintaining visual fidelity, we propose several key advancements as follows:

 \textbf{Efficient Pruning Strategy}.
-We adopt a state-of-the-art efficient pruning strategy inspired by recent works \cite{hanson2025pup,fang2024mini,hanson2025speedy}, reducing the number of Gaussians by over 90\% while maintaining a minimal Peak Signal-to-Noise Ratio (PSNR) drop of less than 0.05, virtually imperceptible to visuomotor policies.
-This reduction significantly lowers VRAM usage, while keeping the visual quality nearly unchanged.
-As a result, the strategy boosts the overall rendering speed and ensures model efficiency, making it well-suited for large-scale, high-fidelity simulations.
+We adopt an efficient pruning strategy inspired by recent works \cite{hanson2025pup,fang2024mini,hanson2025speedy} to reduce the number of Gaussians while preserving visual quality for robot-learning workloads.
+For static scenes, our pruned representation keeps 30\% of the original Gaussians while maintaining high PSNR and SSIM (Table~\ref{tab:visual_loss_com}); for dynamic objects and robot-linked assets, pruning can be more aggressive depending on visual complexity.
+This reduction significantly lowers VRAM usage and improves rendering speed, making the renderer well-suited for large-scale, high-fidelity simulations.

 \textbf{Throughput Scaling}.
-Our Batch‑3DGS renderer is optimized for batch processing, enabling the simultaneous large‑scale Gaussian rendering of multiple scenes.
-Built upon the efficient Gaussian rendering engine, we can render up to 2048 scenes at a resolution of $640\times480$ with a total throughput of up to 10,000 FPS.
+We build our Batch‑3DGS rendering pipeline on top of gsplat \cite{ye2025gsplat} and introduce simulation-oriented system optimizations for large-scale parallel environments.
+With these optimizations, we can render up to 2048 scenes at a resolution of $640\times480$ with a total throughput of up to 10,000 FPS; in single-environment rendering of the same scene, our pruned 3DGS reaches 648 FPS versus 125 FPS for vanilla 3DGS.
 This scaling significantly improves throughput per unit compute, supporting large‑batch training workflows.

 \textbf{Rigid-Link Gaussian Kinematics (RLGK)}.
 To ensure temporal consistency and eliminate visual artifacts in dynamic scenarios, we introduce Rigid‑Link Gaussian Kinematics (RLGK), which binds clusters of 3D Gaussians to corresponding rigid bodies in the physics engine.
 This coupling ensures that visual representations move synchronously with their physical counterparts, enabling “zero‑overhead” updates and artifact‑free dynamic rendering during fast motion or contact events.